IBM/triton-dejavu/README.md

 ### Bayesian Optimization to speed up autotune process

 Triton-dejavu can use [Bayesian Optimization (BO)](https://en.wikipedia.org/wiki/Bayesian_optimization) to speed up the tuning of kernels with very large search spaces.
-Triton-dejavu also implemented random search, since BO does not always convert quicker.
+Triton-dejavu provides also random search, since it converges faster than BO in some cases.

-Both features can be enabled with additional parameters to `triton_dejavu.autotune()`:
+Both features can be enabled with additional parameters to `@triton_dejavu.autotune`:
 - `use_bo`: Activate Bayesian Optimization (BO) to speed up autotuner runs (at the expense of allowing some percentage of performance drop of the chosen kernel).
 This feature can only be used in combination with config_space.
-Also, prune_configs_by must not be provided.
+Also, prune_configs_by must *not* be provided.
 - `use_random_search`: Activate Random Search to speed up autotuner runs (at the expense of allowing some percentage of performance drop of the chosen kernel).
 This feature can be used in combination with config_space and config lists.
-However, prune_configs_by must not be provided.
+However, prune_configs_by must *not* be provided.
 - `search_max_search_t`: Maximum search time (in seconds) for BO and Random Search.
 - `search_max_share`: Maximum percentage of the total config space BO and Random Search can search through.
 This translates into a maximum trial number for the optimizer.